thollins/vscode-docs/api/get-started/your-first-extension.md

 # Your First Extension

 In this topic, we'll teach you the fundamental concepts for building extensions.
-Make sure you have [Node.js](https://nodejs.org) and [Git](https://git-scm.com/) installed.
+Make sure you have the latest version of [Node.js](https://nodejs.org) and [Git](https://git-scm.com/) installed.

 First, use [Yeoman](https://yeoman.io/) and [VS Code Extension Generator](https://www.npmjs.com/package/generator-code) to scaffold a TypeScript or JavaScript project ready for development.